 - Change in friends, hobbies, and/or activities

-- Drops in grades or performance at work
+- Drop in grades or changes in work performance

 - The smell of alcohol on clothes/breath

 - Slurred speech

 Binge drinking early in life and in excess can lead to alcohol use disorder.

 Underage drinking can have a number of serious, more immediate consequences.
 Teens who drink are at increased risk for:

 - Involvement in car accidents

 - Sexual risk behaviors

 - Physical or sexual assault as a victim or perpetrator